Trump Twitter ban overturned by Elon Musk

 The site took the drastic step “due to the risk of further incitement of violence,” Twitter said at the time.

-On Friday, Mr Musk polled Twitter users whether Mr Trump should be let back on the platform.
+On Friday, Mr Musk polled Twitter users as to whether Mr Trump should be let back on the platform.

 A majority of more than 15 million respondents voted in the affirmative.